carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 {: .callout}

 In this particular dataset, we can see that we have two features **cell_size** and **total_intensity**.
-We can also see that the total number of samples is 843.
+The total number of samples is 843.

 > ## Conceptual Questions
 >